REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 While I’m grateful inReach exists, I must admit the subscription plans are a little spendy for the level of service.
 There’s a monthly plan in addition to an annual service fee, akin to what Big Cellular enjoyed in the days before any serious competition.
 But since I’m bad about finding things out the hard way, I make sure to keep the plan active throughout most of our long upland and spring turkey seasons when I’m most likely to be off the grid.

-The TT25 Collar: Designed for Performance
+The TT25 Collar: Smaller, stronger

 The TT25 collar complements the Alpha 300i perfectly, providing reliable tracking and training features that are essential for managing hunting dogs in the field.
 You don’t need me to laud the benefits of these devices in general, but I can tell you that Garmin has obviously taken the advice of the sporting dog community and slimmed down the neck profile in the TT25.
 Compared to the TT15, the new svelte model runs longer (way longer), works more reliably and–let’s be honest about priorities here–looks a heck of a lot better, especially on smaller dogs.
+No doubt Garmin can trim that down further in the next generation (and hopefully drop the long antenna), but the TT25 is a step in the right direction in both function and aesthetics.
+If I had to offer a gripe here, a little one would include the charging clip.
+Yes, it’s smaller, but it’s shipped with a hopelessly short cable compared to the previous generation.
+It also has a tendency to stretch out over time and lose its contact with collar, which you can correct with a little flexing and bending.
+A few more years of UV exposure will tell if the thinner profile of the redesigned collar clip will hold up to all the manipulation as well as its older sibling.

 I’ll be transparent with you, I really just want a unit that tracks multiple dogs with built-in communication.
 I’m far less interested in the detailed mapping and advanced tech offered in the 300i handheld, so I won’t bore you by reviewing features that I simply don’t use.
 I have no doubt it’s robust, and you GIS junkies will probably love it.
 It’s just more than I need for the way I hunt.